-- Note 1: Including 33,468 shares which are held by the estate of the late WONG Yick-mui, of which Dr. Henry NGAN, NGAN Kit-ling and the late NGAN Kit-keung by themselves and through the estate of the late NGAN Shing Kwan are interested as beneficiaries. - Note 2: Including 6,974,481 shares (of which 33,468 shares are held by the estate of the late WONG Yick-mui as noted in Note 1) held as a joint executor of the late NGAN Kit-keung. - Note 3: Bank of East Asia (Trustees) Limited was appointed by the late NGAN Kit-keung as joint executor of his will and Ms. NGAN Soo Shieh Ven Maria is the other executor.
+- Note 1: Including 33,468 shares which are held by the estate of the late WONG Yick-mui, of which Dr. Henry NGAN, NGAN Kit-ling and the late NGAN Kit-keung by themselves and through the estate of the late NGAN Shing Kwan are interested as beneficiaries. - Note 2: NGAN Kit-ling is the sister of Dr. Henry NGAN.
+They are deemed to be persons acting in concert under the Hong Kong Code on Takeovers and Mergers and they hold in the aggregate (including in their respective shareholding 33,468 shares held by the estate of the late WONG Yick Mui as noted in Note 1) 27.57% of the total issued shares. - Note 3: NGAN Soo Shieh Ven Maria is the sister-in-law of NGAN Kit-ling and Dr. Henry NGAN. - Note 4: Including 33,468 shares held by the estate of the late WONG Yick-mui as noted in Note 1, of which NGAN Soo Shieh Ven Maria is interested as one of the joint executors and beneficiary under the will of the late NGAN Kit-keung. - Note 5: The interest of 3,766,200 shares of CHEE Sing Wan Sylvana was held through Hyacinth Development Holdings Limited, a corporation wholly controlled by CHEE Sing Wan Sylvana.

-All the interests disclosed above represent long positions as at 30th June, 2021.
+All the interests disclosed above represented long positions as at 30th June, 2022